-- 5. Beginning March 30, all hearings will be telephonic using SKYPE and other technologies.
-This has been road-tested in recent days with cooperating Judges on a limited basis and has been successful, resulting in state-wide implementation. - 6.
+- 4. Governor Wolf has suspended portions of Section 413 of the Workers' Compensation Act (77 P.S. §§ 774.2 and 774.3), which require insurers to issue an Insurer's Affidavit in support of filing a Notice of Suspension or Modification in WCAIS. - 5.
+In the Pennsylvania legislature, members of both the House and Senate have proposed legislation to eliminate the burden of proof on certain workers who have contracted COVID-19.
+Under this bill, coronavirus will be presumed to be an occupational disease for employees of life-sustaining businesses and occupations.
+The following occupations are being considered, though this is not meant to be an exhaustive list: Nurses, Doctors, Emergency Medical Technicians, Police, Firefighters, Pharmacists and Grocery Store employees.
+If this legislation passes the House and Senate and if it is signed into law by Governor Wolf, those who contract the virus in these employment fields will have the presumption of causation/work-relatedness.
+This presumption would then shift the burden of proof to the employer to establish that there is no work-relatedness.
+This change alters the present scenario in which workers in these industries must establish in pandemic circumstances that they contracted the virus at work as opposed to from other sources. - 6.
+Beginning March 30, all hearings will be telephonic using SKYPE and other technologies.
+This has been road-tested in recent days with cooperating Judges on a limited basis and has been successful, resulting in state-wide implementation. - 7.
 Initially, non-contentious hearings will be followed by more complex ones.
 We expect the first hearings to be pre-trial and status events, to be followed by hearings with testimonies as the backlog clears.
-We also expect more liberalized rules for depositions of claimants and fact witnesses. - 7.
+We also expect more liberalized rules for depositions of claimants and fact witnesses. - 8.
 Compromise and Release hearings are proceeding with relaxed regulations.
 Claimants will participate by phone from their homes without the need to have their signatures witnessed or notarized.
 Electronic signatures are allowed. - All Petitions may be filed and processed.
-Bureau staffing will assign petitions to Judges, and their staff will schedule telephonic hearings, using Outlook scheduling in addition to mailed hearing notices. - 9.
+Bureau staffing will assign petitions to Judges, and their staff will schedule telephonic hearings, using Outlook scheduling in addition to mailed hearing notices. - 10.
 Exhibits will be uploaded to WCAIS before any hearing.
-The Bureau is seeking uniformity of Judge procedures in this regard. - 10.
+The Bureau is seeking uniformity of Judge procedures in this regard. - 11.
 Mediations will continue.
-Options include telephone conference or zoom video conference to allow for face to face interaction where needed. - 11.
+Options include telephone conference or zoom video conference to allow for face to face interaction where needed. - 12.
 Policy announcements pending further discussion.
-These include potentially relaxing current requirements for notarization of Notice of Suspension/Modification forms, potentially relaxing imposition of Penalties for COVID-19 related delays in check issuances due to business closures, and reviewing the appropriateness of continuing in-person IMEs and similar items. - 12.
+These include potentially relaxing current requirements for notarization of Notice of Suspension/Modification forms, potentially relaxing imposition of Penalties for COVID-19 related delays in check issuances due to business closures, and reviewing the appropriateness of continuing in-person IMEs and similar items. - 13.
 COVID-19 related claims are now being made.
-While the burdens for these claims are high, you can expect to see them, whether in the form of claims for work-related infection or claims for work-related stress in certain industries. - 13.
+While the burdens for these claims are high, you can expect to see them, whether in the form of claims for work-related infection or claims for work-related stress in certain industries. - 14.
 The Bureau of Workers' Compensation Conference scheduled for June 1 2, 2020, in Hershey, PA, has been canceled.
-Conference registration fees and hotel reservation fees under the Hershey Lodge and Convention Center room block should be refunded automatically.
+Conference registration fees and hotel reservation fees under the Hershey

+Lodge and Convention Center room block should be refunded automatically.